-Boxing is one of the world’s favorite sports past time.
-In fact, the popularity of this sport spreads all over the US, Europe, Africa and even in Asia.
+Boxing is one of the world’s favorite sports.
+In fact, the popularity of this past time has spread all over the US, Europe, Africa and even in Asia.

-In this article, we will talk about what are the different weight categories in boxing.
+In this article, we will talk about a key component for both professional 0and amateur matches – what the different weight categories are in boxing.

-Anyone who wants to take boxing lesson as a form of exercise or planning to take up the sport on the competition level must know their weight class.
+Anyone who wants to take up boxing lessons as a form of exercise or planning to take on the sport at a competitive level must know their weight class.

-A weight category is a measurement weight range for all boxers.
-In a competition, separating boxers through weight division will assure everyone of a fair fight.
+A weight class is a measurement weight range for all boxers.
+In a competition, separating boxers through weight division will assure everyone gets a fair fight.

-There are two types of boxers in the world of boxing competition.
+There are two types of boxers in the world of competitive boxing, professionals and amateurs.

-Amateur boxers who fight at the Olympics and other tournaments representing their country have a different weight categorization compared to professional fighters.
+Amateurs in this context does not mean “bad”, it just means that they do not compete for sponsors or prize money.
+Boxers who fight at the Olympics and other tournaments representing their country are considered amateur and have a different weight categorization compared to professional fighters.

-It should be noted that professional boxers are paid to fight through sponsors and boxing promoters while amateur boxers receive only allowances and compensation from their respective government.
+It should be noted that professional boxers are paid to fight through sponsors and boxing promoters while amateur boxers might only receive allowances and compensation from their respective government.

-When boxing was in its infancy in the eighteenth century, there was no boxing weight category which resulted in a lot of size mismatches and one-sided fight.
+When boxing was in its infancy in the eighteenth century, there was no boxing weight categories.
+This resulted in a lot of size mismatches and one-sided fight.

-This was very dangerous to a boxer with smaller size and it was not satisfying to the viewing public.
+This was very dangerous to a boxer with smaller size and it was not satisfying to the viewing audience.

 To address this issue, the National Sporting Club of London in 1909 required all national titles to have standard weight classes in order to be recognized.

-This was also stated in the Walker Law in 1920, which established the New York State Athletic Commission.
+This was also stated in the Walker Law of 1920, which established the New York State Athletic Commission.

-In professional boxing, sanctioning bodies during the 1960’s narrowed those weight categories resulting to more weight classes that allow fighters to transfer from one weight category to another with ease.
+In professional boxing, sanctioning bodies spent the 1960’s on narrowing those weight categories and creating more weight classes.
+They meant to make it easier for fighters to transfer from one weight category to another.